VirtualVidhya/content-website/content/exercises/Methods.md

 - let’s say an employee has played 30 matches and has scored 450 runs so his average is 15 (runs/matches = 450/30).

-Create a methods to increase number of matches, runs & wickets as well.
+Create separate methods to increase number of matches, runs & wickets as well.

 e.g.